 In World of Warcraft players create a character to control in a virtual fantasy world full of dangerous monsters, exotic locations, and people who need help (Blizzard Entertainment, 2004, guide).
-Each player chooses a type of character class to play (e.g., a brawny warrior, a backstabbing rogue, a devout healer) and the race of their character (e.g., orc, human, night-elf) which in turn determines which of the two opposing factions his or her character is aligned with (Alliance or Horde).
+Each player chooses a type of character class to play (e.g., a brawny warrior, a backstabbing rogue) and the race of their character (e.g., orc, human) which in turn determines which of the two opposing factions his or her character is aligned with (Alliance or Horde) (see Figure 1).
 As a player journeys through the land with his or her character, completing quests and defeating monsters, the character accrues "experience points" or "XP."
 After a certain amount of XP, the character advances an "experience level" and becomes more powerful.
-Additionally, the corpses of monsters which are defeated can be looted for valuable items (known as "loot") which may help characters outfit themselves and be better prepared for future encounters.
-Characters start out at level one and can (currently) advance to level 60, when the stakes become much higher in terms of danger and rewards.
+Additionally, the corpses of monsters which are defeated can be searched for valuable items (known as "loot") which may help characters outfit themselves and be better prepared for future encounters.
+Characters start out at level one and can (currently) advance to level 60.
 Eventually, most players discover that, in order to continue to advance efficiently, they will need to team up with other players who are working on completing the same quests and defeating the same monsters.